Frequently Asked Questions

 Recommendations for the BS to DNAP program must be from:

-3) A professional colleague (CRNA, coworker, professor, for example)
+3) A current professional nursing colleague

 Recommendations for the MS to DNAP program must be from:

-1) Immediate Supervisor
+1) Immediate supervisor

 2) Two colleagues who can attest to your preparation, initiative, and aptitude for successful completion of doctoral education

-Recommendations from RNs/CRNAs who have been accepted into, or are currently enrolled in, the nurse anesthesia
+Recommendations from RNs/CRNAs who have been accepted into, or are currently enrolled in, the nurse anesthesia program will not be considered.
+Recommendations from family or friends will not be considered.

 12. Are there specific forms for use for recommendations?

-1. BS to DNAP References: Three (3) professional references are required: 1 from the nursing unit director/manager, 1 from nursing unit critical care coordinator/shift supervisor, and 1 from a professional colleague (e.g. anesthesia provider, professor, colleague).
-The reference letters should attest to the applicant’s preparation, initiative, and aptitude for successful completion of doctoral education.
+No. The reference letters should attest to the applicant’s preparation, initiative, and aptitude for successful completion of doctoral education.
 All references should be in the form of a letter.

 13. Who should I speak with regarding the application process?